FeanorTheElf/fplll-cuda-enumeration/README.md

 # Building

 On Linux, the project relies on the Autotools build system.
-Most of the platform independent generated Autotools-Files are committed to the repository, mainly to simplify the CI implementation.
+Most of the platform independent generated Autotools-files are committed to the repository, mainly to simplify the CI implementation.
 However, it also makes building very easy, and you will not require an installation of Autotools.
 For details, see the next section.

 On Windows, you can use the provided Visual Studio solution.
 However, note that you will not be able to use the generated binaries with fplll, as fplll only supports Linux binaries.